sjtower/super-lunk-world/notes.md

 #### water
 1. does not interact with conveyors

+#### Falling Platforms
+1. small objects can fit under the FP, such as lava or rocks.
+This way you can set up a path that items can go through but not the player
+1. You can place a FP near the ceiling and it won't be able to be stepped on or grabbed in any way

 #### switches / gates
 1. Will only work in levels where they are present in vanilla (Tidepool, CoG, Eggplant)
 1. Will crash if push block placed on top of gate